matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 - Make sure your machine satisfies the [system requirements](https://github.com/matter-labs/era-compiler-solidity/tree/main#system-requirements).
 - [Node.js](https://nodejs.org/en/download/) and [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) installed on your machine.
 - If you are not already familiar with deploying smart contracts on zkSync Era, please refer to the first section of the [quickstart tutorial](../building-on-zksync/hello-world.md).
-- A wallet with sufficient Göerli `ETH` on Ethereum and zkSync Era Testnet to pay for deploying smart contracts.
+- A wallet with sufficient Sepolia or Göerli `ETH` on Ethereum and zkSync Era Testnet to pay for deploying smart contracts.
   - You can get Sepolia ETH, and Göerli ETH from the following faucets:
     - Chainstack [Sepolia faucet](https://faucet.chainstack.com/sepolia-testnet-faucet), [Goerli faucet](https://faucet.chainstack.com/goerli-faucet/)
     - Alchemy [Sepolia faucet](https://sepoliafaucet.com/), [Goerli faucet](https://goerlifaucet.com/)